jonathanhliu21/COM-Server/docs/server/server-api.md

 ### JSON

-Escape characters do not yet work with JSON.
+Escape characters should work normally with JSON.

 ### Adding more programs